kubedb/docs/docs/reference/cli/kubectl-dba_data_insert_mysql.md

 ---
 ## kubectl-dba data insert mysql

-Connect to a mysql object
+Insert data to mysql

 ### Synopsis

-Use this cmd to exec into a mysql object's primary pod.
+Use this cmd to insert data into a mysql database.

 ```
 kubectl-dba data insert mysql [flags]